What is Centrifugal Casting?

 - Symmetrical parts that can rotate on an axis

-- Static casting material properties are inadequate
+- Sand Casting (Static casting) material properties are inadequate

 - Centerline shrink is an issue using other casting processes